Bestcreeper-code/Dungeon-Clawler-Custom-Skins/README.md

 ### 2. Install this Mod

-- Download the zip and extract it in the `BepInEx/plugins/` folder.
+- Download the zip, extract it and move the folder containing the dll and `Skins` folder in the `BepInEx/plugins/` folder.
 - *(optional)*Create/modify skins (check the md file in the `Skins` folder)

 ### 3. Launch the Game